Milestone: India

 The Kos Minars or Mile Pillars are medieval milestones that were made by the 16th-century Afghan Ruler Sher Shah Suri and later on by Mughal emperors.
 These Minars were erected by the Mughal Emperors on the main highways across the empire to mark the distance.

 The Kos Minar is a solid round pillar, around 30 ft in height that stands on a masonry platform built with bricks and plastered over with lime.
 Though not architecturally very impressive, being milestones, they were an important part of communication and travel in a large empire.

 Kos is an ancient Indian unit of distance.
 It can represent either a distance of approximately 1.8 km or 3.2 km.
 Minar is a Persian word for tower.
 Abul Fazl recorded in Akbar Nama that in the year 1575 AD, Akbar issued an order that at every Kos on the way from Agra to Ajmer, a pillar or a minar should be erected for the comfort of the travelers.

 Modern highways

 The historical term milestone is still used today, even though the "stones" are typically metal highway location markers and in most countries use kilometres and metres rather than miles and yards.
 Also found today are more closely spaced signs containing fractional numbers, and signs along railways, beaches and canals.

-Australia

-Metrication in Australia caused the former mile markers to be gradually replaced with 10 km markers on highways and country roads, which are referred to as "kilometre plates".

-Kilometre plates have white text on a trapezoidal green background, and are generally located about a metre above the ground.
-They have a letter which indicates the town or city they are referring to, and a number, which is the distance in kilometres to that town or city.

-Kilometre plates are now generally 5 km apart on major highways and 10 or 20 km apart on less popular or rural highways, though there are many exceptions.
-Kilometre plates are supplemented by signboards, which display distances to several towns ahead.